xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 The Demo
 --------

 This demo issues commands to read: coils, input register and discrete inputs and write: coils.
-Using the XA-SK-GPIO slice card, the coils, etc... are mapped as follows:
+Using the XA-SK-GPIO sliceCARD, the coils, etc... are mapped as follows:

    ================  ====================
    Device            on XA-SK-GPIO slice